Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 ## Stateless Component

 You guess it, those are components without **state** ( they are also called presentational ).
 Most of the time they are just pure functions.
-Let's create contrived Button stateless compoennt with Typescript.
+Let's create contrived Button stateless compoennt with TypeScript.

 Like in vanilla JS we need to import React which allows us to use JSX